SmartPackWMS/wms-data-transfer-wordpress-woocommerce-addon/README.md

   - CLI: Sync all with shipment status
 - Stock
   - Hook: update product stock on hook signals
-  - CLI: Sync stock to be ajour from WMS
+  - CLI: Full stock sync to be ajour from WMS into Woo